mblarsen/vue-browser-acl/README.md

 Normally it would be better to prevent this route from being visited in the first place.
 Also the backend could perform a redirect.
 That said you have the option.

-Note that `next` is a wrapper of the function that vue-router provides by the same name.
-It takes the same arguments as the `can` function.

 #### Default fail route